Degree Requirements

 5.6.3 Eligibility to Participate in Commencement

 MSU allows only those candidates who have completed all requirements for the degree (coursework, examinations, and final papers, including approval of the thesis or dissertation by the Graduate Dean) and who have applied to graduate by the deadline to participate in commencement exercises.
-Candidates listed in MSU’s commencement book are those who have identified themselves as eligible to graduate.
-Being listed in the commencement book does not imply completion of the degree.
+Candidates listed in MSU’s commencement booklet are those who have identified themselves as eligible to graduate.
+Being listed in the commencement booklet does not imply completion of the degree.

 Note: Candidates receiving a certificate do not participate in commencement.